-Who Invented Toilet Rolls? (and other tissue trivia)
+Who Invented Toilet Paper? (and other tissue trivia)

 We’ve got something a bit different for you this week - a special treat for anyone about to enter a pub quiz, play some festive Trivial Pursuit, or just burning with a desire to learn more about toilet habits through the ages.